-This is an herb that has some stimulating properties in addition to aiding recovery.
-Less jangly than high-dose caffeine.
+This is an herb that has, maybe, some stimulating properties in addition to aiding recovery.
+But if it’s stimulating, I can’t feel it.
 Rhodiola rosea is affordable and readily available at places like GNC.
 I use the Now Foods 500 mg Rhodiola rosea product, taking one on arising and one before lunch.

 Read more about rhodiola rosea on examine.com.

 2017 update: I put rhodiola rosea into a rotation along with echinacea and ginseng.
 On a month where I take rhodiola rosea, I don’t feel any different than on the others.

 Good Ol’ Caffeine

 Caffeine pills restored a great deal of my functionality.
 It took me a while to realize that high doses of caffeine are essential to my energy and alertness.
 I don’t know about you, but it works for me.

 For the last couple of years, I’ve taken a 200 mg immediate-acting caffeine tablet first thing in the morning, at 11 AM, and at 3 PM).
 Caffeine tables give a reliable increase in my energy level and alertness 20-30 minutes after I take them.